1. What is the annual special time for departed ancestral spirits?

 3.2.6 Learn more about the Shraddha ritual and the underlying spiritual science

 To know more about Shraddha and how to perform it, please read the book on Shraddha available in the SSRF Shop.
 The period between death and the next birth is akin to that of an unborn child in the womb.
 Just as care is taken to ensure healthy growth of the fetus in the womb, care of the departed is taken through different rites which are part of the Shraddha.
 The waves generated through mantras recited in Shraddha, the blessings of the priest, the goodwill of the relatives, offerings of rice and such other ritualistic worship yield extraordinary results which cannot be explained logically.
 Shraddha creates a protective sheath around the subtle-body of the departed ancestor and helps it in gaining momentum.
-These rites provide benefits in the subtle region of Hell region and the Nether region.
+These rites provide benefits in the subtle regions of Hell and the Nether region.

 Note: Just as a mother protects an unborn child in her womb till its birth, so also the rites of Shraddha provide a protective sheath to the departed ancestors after it is completed.